namans3/Keyword-Extraction/README.md

 ```
 ### Cleaning Tweets

-In the code above, we have used the clean_tweet function to clean up the tweet by removing generale english stopwords, punctuations, twitter specific text like RT for retweets, twitter handles and hyperlinks.
+In the code above, we have used the clean_tweet function to clean up the tweet by removing general English stop words, punctuations, twitter specific text like RT for retweets, twitter handles and hyperlinks.

 ```
 def clean_tweet(tweet):